The man recreating airplane meals to get through lockdown

-(CNN) — Some of Nik Sennhauser's earliest memories are of longhaul flights -- and of eating on a plane.
+(CNN) — Some of Nik Sennhauser's earliest memories are of long-haul flights -- and of eating on a plane.

 "The first time I got on a plane I was about five months old," he says.